vroslmend/check-the-card-game-v2/GAME_OVERVIEW.md

 *   **If a Match Occurs (Card Y is played on Card X via `attemptMatch`):**
     *   The hand of the player who played Card Y is reduced.
 Card Y is added to `G.discardPile`.
     *   `G.discardPileIsSealed` is set to `true`.
+    *   *The pile remains sealed through the resolution of any abilities triggered by this match and the remainder of the current player's turn actions (e.g., deciding to Call Check).
+It becomes unsealed (`false`) if a new card is discarded on top of it by any player (starting a new matching opportunity for that new card), or at the beginning of the next player's turn if no further discards that would unseal it occur.*
     *   If Card Y (and Card X) are **non-special cards** (e.g., '2's): No abilities trigger.
     *   If Card Y (and Card X) are **special cards** (e.g., Kings): This forms a stack. `PlayerState.pendingSpecialAbility` is set for the matcher (source: `'stack'`) and the original discarder (source: `'stackSecondOfPair'`).
     *   If playing Card Y causes the matcher's hand to become empty, they automatically "Call Check" (`G.playerWhoCalledCheck` is set).